-This page describes how HTTP requests from users reach the appropriate version and instance of a service.
+This page describes how HTTP requests from users reach the appropriate version of a service.
 Requests can be routed two ways:

 - App Engine's default address routing rules apply to requests with a URL that ends at the domain level.

 - Alternatively, you can use a dispatch file that routes specific URL patterns according to your own rules.